10 Free or Cheap Things to Do in Whanganui

 Location: Enter from Kelvin Street or Brunswick Road.
 Westmere Lake is about a 10-minute drive on State Highway 3 north from Whanganui City Centre.

 7. Take snaps of the Bastia Hill Water Tower

-Another captivating tower in Wanganui, the Bastia Hill Water Tower is a sight you’ll want to view from the outside.
+Another captivating tower in Whanganui, the Bastia Hill Water Tower is a sight you’ll want to view from the outside.
 Walk up to the tower and enjoy the cities views on the way down.